DOdrums/PortfolioProjectFiveAPI/README.md

 * django-allauth: for handing all user models and login functionality.
 * cloudinary: for saving images in cloudinary and serving them to the client.
-* django-countries: for getting a list of all countries as choices in the profile model.
 * python-magic: to check audio files for mime type.
 * django-filter: to make filtering of model instances in the API possible.